MicrosoftDocs/win32/desktop-src/direct3d9/id3dxprtbuffer--getnumchannels.md

 ---
-Description: Retrieves the number of color channels used in memory to store samples. ms.assetid: dd1e3590-78e1-41a2-9f15-79389d9a210a
+description: Retrieves the number of color channels used in memory to store samples. ms.assetid: dd1e3590-78e1-41a2-9f15-79389d9a210a
 title: ID3DXPRTBuffer::GetNumChannels method (D3DX9Mesh.h)
 ms.topic: reference